 Dodge — After Dodge dropped the Caliber in 2011, it had no small car presence.
-That problem was remedied in 2012 when the 2013 Dodge Dart arrived on the scene last June.
+That problem was remedied in 2012 when the 2013 Dodge Dart arrived on the scene in June.
 Sales started off slow, but picked up as the year ended.
 Dodge reported 25,303 Darts sold for the year with a significant trend to improved sales in 2013.

 No subcompact model is on the horizon for the Dodge brand, as parent Fiat seeks to bring out small cars to enhance the Fiat line instead.